cc-archive/cc-cert-core/edu/social-cultural-educators.md

-# Copyright Basics for Educators
+# Socio / Cultural Implementation for Educators

-The Copyright Basics module introduces you to copyright through the following units of learning:
+The Commons and use of Creative Commons both involve social and cultural norms and practices.

-1. Copyright Defined
+This module helps you understand how to implement use of Creative Commons within a social and cultural context.

-2. Purpose of Copyright
+The Socio / Cultural Implementation module has the following units of learning:

-3. Examples of What Copyright Restricts
+1. Value Beyond Cost Savings
-4. Public Domain Defined
+2. Open Community Building
-5. Fair Use / Fair Dealing
+3. Educating Users
-6. Copyright vs.Other Intellectual Property
+4. Open Success Stories

 ## Learning Experience

-To help you learn Copyright Basics each unit of learning has:
+To help you learn the ins and outs of Socio / Cultural Implementation each unit of learning has:

 1. A set of learning objectives